-7. Vitamin B6 in Pear
+7. Vitamin B6

 - It keeps the body healthy by regulating immune responses against infections.

-8. Folic Acid in Pear
+8. Folic Acid

 - Folic acid supports the production and development of blood and the circulatory system.

-How to Select and Store Pears?
+How to Select and Store Pears

-- Appearance and Odour: Pears should look fresh, without any spots, bruises or marks on the skin.
+- Appearance and Fragrance: Pears should look fresh, without any spots, bruises or marks on the skin.
 They should smell fruity and appetising.
 Any other appearance or odour might indicate that the pears have been in storage for too long.

 Including Pear Fruit in Your Pregnancy Diet